Skip to main content

 'Client-side' example

 The 'client' application retrieves a Channel by raising an intent with context and awaiting the result.
 It adds a ContextListener so that it can receive messages from it.
 If a PrivateChannel was returned this may in turn trigger a handler added on the 'server-side' with onAddContextListener() and start the stream.
-A listener may also be to clear up if the 'server-side' disconnects from the stream.
+The onDisconnect() listener may also be used to clean up when the 'server-side' disconnects the stream.

 Although this interaction occurs entirely in frontend code, we refer to it as the 'client-side' interaction as it requests and receives a stream of responses.